gnulag/gnulag.net/README.md

 * **belzurix**: Comrade general.
 Has the irc equivalent of nuclear weapons. 𓂸 Resident changeling. **☭** sleeper cell.
 Wishes to establish GNUSSR.
 Suffers when something costs >0.001$.
 * **Rolfe**: Farm fresh Idaho potato.
 Waifu supplier.
 Insists her stuffed toy collection doesn't come alive when you're asleep.
 Dabbles in rule34 involving extra long moustaches.
 * **random-nick**: Impossible to annoy, resident Common Lisp shill.
 Rekts any other lisp dialect that appears in the dicussion.
-* **theluke**: Member[^1] of the suprisingly large wog population on gnulag.
-Claims his brane is too small to learn anything other than vim.
-Edgy af.

 ## Regulars Emeritus :(